 Now, 30 years later we have a bit of a problem!
 As this is the last working BBC Micro in the world that can read the laser discs that the project was saved on.
 So after just 30 years the project is (excuse the pun) doomed itself.
 It is not that the data is not there, it is that the software and hardware needed to access the data is no longer freely available.
 Whereas, still residing in Kew Gardens is the original work, which needs no technology to read it at all.

 This is one of the problems with data integrity, especially with regarding to storing data electronically.
 We often discard items of equipment when we have finished using them, without realising that the item is essential to read data that is stored somewhere.
 And this continues today.
 I have videos at home with no VCR to watch them on, and I have music on LPs and CDs, with no hardware to play them on either.
 Now on the grand scheme of things this is not that serious, and a problem can be found.
 However, in a regulated environment, such as pharmaceuticals, where the keeping of data for a long time is essential, then do ensure that you that you have the right policies and procedures in place to ensure that critical data is not lost or made inaccessible over time.

 If you need any help or support in this area, then please get in touch.
-You may also want to consider one of our Data Integrity training courses too.
+You may also want to consider attending our one-day Data Integrity training course.

 TAKE NOTE!
 We now also have a 20-minute online Data Integrity course designed to bring your team up to speed on this important topic – click here for more details.

 Annex 1 has finally arrived, 25th Aug 2022 saw the publication of Annex 1.
 Normally, updates to GMP chapters and Annexes have a 6-month lead time for implementation.
 In the case of the new Annex 1, the lead time is 12 months, except for clause 8.123 relating to lyophilization which has 24 months lead time.